dictyBase/dictybase.github.com/source/setup-remote-machine-for-deployment/index.markdown

 cpanm -n Rex
 ```

 ## Before we start
-+ The remote box should be accessible by ssh
+The remote box should be accessible by ssh.

-+ It also have to be configured for public key based SSH authentication.
+It also have to be configured for public key based SSH authentication.
 In short,
 ```bash
 ssh-keygen -t rsa
 ```
 Then add the content of ~/.ssh/id_rsa.pub file from local machine to the ~/.ssh/authorized_keys of
 remote machine.

-+ Check the list of tasks that are available to run.
+Check the list of tasks that are available to run.
 Make sure which are mentioned to run
 as sudo, pass the sudo password (-S)in the argument
 ```bash
 rex -T
 rex -H <host> -S <sudo pass> <task_name>
 ```

-+ Create a default Rexfile and add the correct user name and ssh key credentials.
+Create a default Rexfile and add the correct user name and ssh key credentials.
 ```bash
 cp sample.Rexfile Rexfile
 ```